Pawelok35/GitJournal/README.md

 **Summary**: The day was dedicated to applying the knowledge I’ve gained to begin a personal project involving the use of AI in sports.
 This was an exciting opportunity to put theory into practice, and I was able to structure the project effectively.

+## Day 14 - 2024-09-22

+1. **Applying learned knowledge to a personal project**: Today, I continued to build on my private project, using the knowledge and skills I've gained so far.
+I focused on further development of features, ensuring smooth integration of AI into the project, specifically within the context of sports.

+2. **Data collection for research**: In addition to coding, I dedicated time to collecting and organizing data for the project.
+This step is crucial for the research aspect of the project, as the AI model will rely on accurate and well-structured data to produce meaningful insights.

 ...

 ## Key Learning Areas 🔐